dumitrutony03/project_for_13_april/README.md

 - Sign Up and Login pages, with validations

-- Page where you add the CAR OBJECT details: Name, Model, Color, Year, Price and Photo ( This is a link you have to paste, outside the app,
+- Page where you add the CAR OBJECT details: Name, Model, Color, Year, Price and Photo ( This is a link you have to paste, from outside the app,
   * EXAMPLE *: https://scene7.toyota.eu/is/image/toyotaeurope/LAN0007b_21:Large-Landscape?ts=19457&resMode=sharp2&op_usm=1.75,0.3,2,0 ).

 - The OBJECT will then be saved in the database, in Firebase.